pytransitions/transitions/README.md

 Third, nested states can overwrite transition behaviour of their parents.
 If a transition is not known to the current state it will be delegated to its parent.

+**This means that in the standard configuration, state names in HSMs MUST NOT contain underscores.**
+For `transitions` it's impossible to tell whether `machine.add_state('state_name')` should add a state named `state_name` or add a substate `name` to the state `state`.
-In some cases underscore as a separator is not sufficient.
+In some cases this is not sufficient however.
-For instance if state names consists of more than one word and a concatenated naming such as `state_A_name_state_C` would be confusing.
+For instance if state names consists of more than one word and you want/need to use underscore to separate them instead of `CamelCase`.
+To deal with this, you can change the character used for separation quite easily.
+You can even use fancy unicode characters if you use Python 3.
-Setting the separator to something else than underscore changes some of the behaviour (auto_transition and setting callbacks).
+Setting the separator to something else than underscore changes some of the behaviour (auto_transition and setting callbacks) though:
-You can even use unicode characters if you use python 3:

 ```python
 from transitions.extensions.nesting import NestedState